Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 Oxford University’s study found that vegetarian or vegan dietary preferences are more affordable than those favoring meat consumption.
 However, a diet that contains fish, such as a pescatarian diet, had a 2% increase in cost. (source)

-A Study Conducted in 2013 Showed Vegetarians Experienced a 32% Less Chance of Hospitalization Due to Cardiovascular Diseases Compared to Meat Eaters (NCBI)
+A Study Showed Vegetarians Experienced a 17-24% Lower Risk of Dying Due to Cardiovascular Diseases Compared to Meat Eaters (ACC)

 Benefits of Eating Meat Vs. Vegetarian